tinngo777/mazenav-game/README.md

 credits: Tin Ngo and Duy Pham

+// PLEASE ADD INSTALLATION GUIDE FOR ALL OS
-Explosion sound credit to Sound Explorer from https://soundbible.com/1986-Bomb-Exploding.html
+// THE LINKS FROM WHICH THEY CAN DOWNLOAD PYTHON3, THE COMMANDS..
+EVERYTHING Explosion sound credit to Sound Explorer from https://soundbible.com/1986-Bomb-Exploding.html

 Ta Da sound credit to Mike Koenig from https://soundbible.com/1003-Ta-Da.html#